benwiz/wwoz_to_spotify/README.md

 - I manually created a Spotify refresh token with `playlist-modify-public` scope.
 This refresh token essentially lasts forever and can be used to generate user-attached access tokens.
 - I decided that I don't care if there are duplicated because that's a better representation of what wwoz is playing.
 But I _do_ need to not re-run the same RSS feed data.

-To deploy
+To deploy.
+Also, run `export JAVA_HOME=$(/usr/libexec/java_home -v 1.8)` before deploy.

 ```bash
 lein lambda deploy production
 ```

-To run locally
+To run locally.
+But remember to uncomment the last line of _worker.clj_ and set the env vars needed by the `get-spotify-token` function.

 ```bash
 lein run